 Skip to main content

 When we reimagine spiritual practices for today, it causes us to really think about the ways in which our churches are structured and the way ministry is often structured.
 We structure ministry around the family unit, and we divide by children’s ministry.
 Often, you show up to church, and the kids go one direction, while the adults go the other direction.
 That’s typical for a lot of churches, though not all.
-Some churches intentionally have kids to worship together with their parents, and then they go to kids’ church.
+Some churches intentionally have kids worship together with their parents, and then they go to kids’ church.
 As ministry has become more specialized, there are valid reasons for doing that.
 But one of the unintended consequences is that it’s robbed us of the ability to spend time together as a whole church body.
 It starts to minimize some of those intergenerational ways that we can relate to each other and learn from each other.

 This material was originally recorded as part of the Renovations Project.
 It has been lightly edited and condensed for clarity.